davidamplify/AmplifyAppium/README.md

 Add to your libraries the same code as you usually would for your appium stuff.

-After that I would take a look at my cucumber project to see how to get it going, as there aren't any good tutorials online (that I could find).
+After that I would take a look at my cucumber project (LoginNew) to see how to get it going, as there aren't any good tutorials online (that I could find).

 Once configured, cucumber is fairly simple and it's mainly about modularising your appium code.